 - Dry Rub BBQ Chicken Wings

 Can This Rice Recipe Be Made Ahead Of Time?

 Yes!
 In fact, a lot of people think the dirty rice actually gets better after a few hours in the refrigerator.
 All you need to do is reheat this rice in the microwave for an easy, delicious side dish or meal!

 This rice will keep in the refrigerator for up to 4 days.
 We don’t recommend freezing rice as it changes the texture of the rice and can become mushy.

 Looking For More Rice Recipes?Print

 Dirty Rice is a classic rice dish that everyone’s family makes a little different!
 Our recipe follows a more traditional path, but you can adjust it to your liking!

 - 4–5 cloves of garlic, peeled and chopped

-- Add in the celery and onion, cooking for 4-5 minutes until they start to soften, then add the garlic and cook for a minute more.
+- Add the celery and onion, cooking for 5 minutes until they start to soften.
+Add the garlic and cook for a minute more.
 Season with cajun seasoning, salt and cayenne pepper and stir.

-- Stir in the cooked rice and chicken livers and heat through.
+- Stir in the cooked rice and parsley.
+Taste for seasonings and serve.

 Store: Store leftover, cooled rice in an air tight container in the refrigerator for up to 4 days.

 Reheat: Reheat the rice in the microwave, adding a splash of chicken broth if needed.